List of Persona 5 characters

-Persona 5, a 2016 role-playing video game by Atlus, is set in Tokyo beginning in April of the year "20XX".
+Persona 5, a 2016 role-playing video game by Atlus, is set in Tokyo beginning on April 9 of the year "20XX" (2016).
 It centers on the Phantom Thieves of Hearts, (Note: (心の怪盗団, Kokoro no kaitō-dan) in Japanese.
 The team's name, which can be changed in the game, is known as The Phantoms (ザ・ファントム, Za Fantomu).) a masked vigilante group of high-school students working to change people's hearts and have them confess their crimes.
 They do this by defeating a physical manifestation of their subconscious in a mysterious realm known as the Metaverse, accessed through a mobile app on their smartphones.
 The playable characters can be controlled in the game's many locations, such as "Palaces", which are created by people with great desires and a distorted perception of the world.

 The player character is a silent protagonist codenamed Joker, a high school student who moves to Tokyo after being falsely accused of assault and expelled from his former school, and later forms the Phantom Thieves and becomes its leader.
 He forms it with Morgana, a mysterious cat-like creature who is the Thieves' second-in-command and guide in the Metaverse, who wants to discover his origins and restore his true form, and Ryuji Sakamoto, who is seen as a delinquent at his school due to an incident involving his former track team.
 Over time, more characters join the group, including fashion model Ann Takamaki, art prodigy Yusuke Kitagawa, student-council president Makoto Niijima, hacker and foster daughter of Sojiro Sakura, Futaba Sakura and business heiress Haru Okumura.
 Also interacting with Joker are Goro Akechi, a high-school student and ace detective; Sae Niijima, a public prosecutor and Makoto's older sister; and Igor and his assistants, Caroline and Justine, who are residents of the Velvet Room.

 Many of the game's characters represent the tarot's Major Arcana suit.
 Although the suit has twenty-two cards and Royal-exclusive characters account for two additional alternate Arcana for a total of twenty-four, only twenty-one (twenty-three in Royal) are represented by characters; the last one, The World, is given at a later point in the game.
 The seven deadly sins are a recurring theme within the game, with certain characters and situations representing them.